 Research the requirements to become a mortgage loan broker.
 Learn about the job description and duties and read the step-by-step process to start a career as a mortgage loan broker.

-A mortgage broker works for a prospective homebuyer to arrange a home loan.
-They act as an intermediary between the homebuyer and mortgage lender, and may be the fiduciary of the buyer.
-Legally, they are considered a type of financial institution, even if they work as an independent contractor.
-The job tasks they perform are similar to those the U.S. Bureau of Labor Statistics (BLS) describes as completed by loan officers.
+Similar to loan officers, mortgage brokers work for prospective business and home buyers to arrange loans.
+They act as intermediaries between the buyers and mortgage lenders and may be the fiduciaries of the buyers.
+Legally, they are considered a type of financial institution, even if they work as independent contractors.
+They might travel to meet with clients in their homes or businesses.

-Loan officers must have at least a high school diploma and, pursuant to the Secure and Fair Enforcement for Mortgage Licensing Act (SAFE Act) of 2008, be licensed.
+Loan officers must have at least a high school diploma and be licensed.
 To earn licensure, these officers must complete 20 hours of education.
 The chart below contains the basic requirements to work as a mortgage broker:

 |Degree Level||High school diploma*|

 |Certification or Licensure||Mortgage brokers must be licensed in the state in which they work*|

 |Key Skills||Knowledge of law, government, economics and accounting as well as critical-thinking skills**|

 |Computer Skills||Familiarity with document management, financial analysis and accounting software programs**|